SAP/spartacus-docs/_pages/dev/Consignment Tracking/consignment-tracking.md

 (placeholder for screenshot)

 In this page, customers can:
+ - View the current consignment status, along with the date.
+ - View the estimated delivery date.
  - View the name of the carrier for delivering this consignment
  - View the tracking number of the consignment.
- - View the current consignment status, along with the date.
  - View the logistic events of the consignment, including the time of the event, the package location, and corresponding status.